tweenrex/tweenrex/docs/api/TweenRex.md

 frameSize | Enforces a fixed amount of time per frame.
 If ```0```, Tweens will use actual deltas and attempt to sync to requestAnimationFrame.
 The default value is ```0```. |
 labels | A dictionary of named times used for seeking |
 onDispose| Triggered by calling dispose() |
+onFinish| Triggered by reaching the "end" while playing.
+When playing forwards, the "end" is the duration.
+When playing backwards, the "end" is 0.
+This is only triggered by the parent TweenRex instance. |
 onNext| Triggered by calling next() |
+onPause| Triggered by calling .pause() when TweenRex is playing.
+This is only triggered by the parent TweenRex instance. |
+onPlay| Triggered by calling .play() or .restart() when TweenRex is not playing.
+This is only triggered by the parent TweenRex instance. |
 onSubscribe| Triggered by calling subscribe() |
 onUnsubscribe| Triggered by unsubscribing |
 subscribe | Subscribes to changes in the value.
 The value provided is a number between 0 and 1 representing 0% to 100% of time elapsed.
 This can be either a function or an array of functions. |